Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-workflow.md

 ### Transferring Agents
 <div class="divider"></div>

-You can transfer a issue/Conversation to another Agent by selecting a different Agent from Assigned Agent menu.
+You can transfer an issue/Conversation to another Agent by selecting a different Agent from Assigned Agent menu.
 The entire Conversation will be visible to the newly selected Agent.

 ### Setting Reminders and Status
 <div class="divider"></div>